astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 Run `$ astro deployment <subcommand>` in your terminal to create, delete, or manage an Airflow Deployment on Astronomer.
 See the following entries of this guide for more information on each subcommand.

-When managing an existing Deployment using subcommands such as `delete` and `logs`, you additionally need to specify a Deployment in your command.
+When applying subcommands such as `delete` and `logs`, you'll have to specify which of your Airflow Deployments the command should apply to.
 In this case, you would run `$ astro deployment <subcommand> <your-deployment>`.

 ### Related documentation